|

 find helpful.
 Many hypnotherapists encourage their

+clients to learn self-hypnosis.
 Please note that self-hypnosis should

 never be practiced when driving, operating machinery or